 A regular visit to the hospital would precede the bone marrow transplant.
-Furthermore, your health care team will conduct a series of tests to assess your general health.
+Furthermore, your healthcare team will conduct tests to assess your general health.
 However, this evaluation and examination can take a few days.
 In addition, your doctor will pass a central line (intravenous catheter) into a vein from your neck or the chest.
 This main line is given some days before the transplant.
 Your doctor will transfuse the stem cell into you through this central line.

 Before the stem cell transplant, your doctor will collect blood from the donors (allogeneic) or you (autologous).
 Doctors often carry out autologous transplants through a process called Apheresis.
-However, during Apheresis, blood from the vein is passed directly through a machine.
+However, blood from the vein is passed directly through a machine during Apheresis.
 They will separate the blood into different components and cells.
-Furthermore, your health practitioner will store the stem cells and freeze them for use.
+Furthermore, your health practitioner will store and freeze the stem cells for use.
 Other cells and fluids are returned to the body.

 How is a bone marrow transplant done?

 Generally, a bone marrow transplant itself is not a complex procedure.
 Stem cells are infused into the bloodstream just like any other intravenous fluid.
-It usually takes about one week (1 week) for the stem cells to find their destination- the bone marrow.
+The stem cells usually take about one week (1 week) to find their destination- the bone marrow.

-They begin to manufacture new cells (red cells, white cells, platelets) in the bone marrow.
-The patient’s marrow begins to produce new cells then.
+They manufacture new cells (red, white, platelets) in the bone marrow.
+The patient's marrow begins to produce new cells.
 But before then, the doctor will look for ways to protect the patients from infections and activities that will cause bleeding.